2G7GE55U4/Key-of-David/README.md

 ### 06-THE-QUESTION/
 FAQ, objections, and the ultimate question posed by this evidence.

-## The Question
+## The Central Question
-If this evidence demonstrates that the King James Bible contains:
+If this evidence demonstrates that the canonical structure of Scripture contains:
-- The signature of the Creator
+- The mathematical signature of Jesus Christ
-- The dimensions of His creation
+- The dimensions of physical creation
-- The constants that govern physics
+- The fundamental constants governing physics
-- The identity of the Messiah
+- A cryptographic system unlocked by a specific key

 **Then who holds the Key of David?**

 ---

-## Current Status
+## Verification Approach
-**Verification Note:** The Old Testament word count of 788,258 is based on commonly accepted references.
-We are developing improved verification methodologies and will update as better source material becomes available.
-The mathematical relationships remain consistent regardless of the verification source.
+This project presents **falsifiable mathematical claims** that anyone can verify with a calculator.
+The focus is on:
+1. **Mathematical consistency** within the canonical framework
+2. **Independent reproducibility** of all operations
+3. **Multiple convergent proofs** that stand on their own merit

+See [FAQ.md](FAQ.md) for detailed verification guidance and [03-VERIFICATION/](03-VERIFICATION/) for step-by-step verification procedures.

 ## License
 This project is presented as a testimony.
 All are free to examine, verify, or challenge the evidence presented.